YOURLS/website/docs/guide/extend/special-files.md

 # Special files

 YOURLS support a number of _special user files_ to further customize some internal behaviors.
-They are all loaded from `user/` folder.
+They are all loaded from the `user/` folder.

 ## Pages

-Pages are custom files is `user/pages/` that will be displayed when requested like short URLs.
+Pages are custom files in `user/pages/` that will be displayed when requested like short URLs.
 See [Pages](/docs/guide/extend/pages) for details.

 ## Custom DB error page